Revolution 1848

 Before the draft constitution could be adopted by the plenary, the Reichstag was dissolved on 7 March, 1849.
 Emperor Francis Joseph refused to cooperate with the deputies who had supported the concept of the people’s sovereignty.
 On 4 March, he had already enacted a constitution that was in many respects fairly similar to the Kremsier Draft Constitution, the fundamental difference being that it was not passed with the consent of parliament, but imposed by the emperor; it was therefore thus referred to as the “Forced March Constitution”.

-Descriptive text taken from an official - Austrian Parliamentary - web site
+(Descriptive text taken from an official - Austrian Parliamentary - web site)

-On 9th March Schwarzenberg threw his support behind a possible resolution to the question of the extent of the new German State by suggesting that the entire Austrian Empire should join with the Germanic Confederation in "an Empire of Seventy Millions".
-Schwarzenberg further suggested that the leadership of this Germanic Confederation with further, non-germanic, Habsburg ruled, territorial additions would alternate between Austria and Prussia.
+On 9th March Schwarzenberg threw his support behind a possible resolution to the question of the extent of the new German State by suggesting that the entire Austrian Empire should join with the Germanic Confederation in "an Empire of Seventy Millions" - (This being the Greater Austrian / Middle European Solution to the "German Question").

 A thirty-two man delegation subsequently journeyed to Berlin to seek the consent of the King of Prussia.
 In the event King Frederick William, in polite and diplomatic terms told the delegation that he felt honoured but could accept the crown only with the consent "of the crowned heads, the princes, and the free cities of Germany."
 He nevertheless gave some consideration to the offer, over several weeks, before finally declining to become "Emperor of the Germans".